Stuart Forster visits Burntcoat Head Park in Nova Scotia, Canada, to find out about Bay of Fundy tides and the nature of the area.

 The area is popular with locals and people from further afield.
 Some come for picnics, others to experience nature or to take a look at the interpretative exhibitions within the lighthouse.

 “It talks to people.
 I’ll take people out on the ocean floor and I usually stand next to the water.
 People will look at me and ask me what I’m doing and I’ll say I’m checking whether the tide is coming or going.
-Usually I ask people to stand there, close their eyes and feel the power,” answers Nancy when I ask her what she thinks makes the area special.
+Usually, I ask people to stand there, close their eyes and feel the power,” answers Nancy when I ask her what she thinks makes the area special.

 Burntcoat Head tide times

 See the Burntcoat Head Park website for information on the lighthouse and nearby attractions.
+Dogs must be kept on their lead while in the park

 Photos illustrating this post are by Why Eye Photography.